A dual-pairing summation-by-parts finite difference framework for nonlinear conservation laws: The numerical method and analysis

-where $\vb f_i \in \mathbb{R}^{N}$ are the semi-discrete PDE fluxes restricted on the grid. \end{lemma} The second main theorem proves that the DP-SBP approximation \eqref{eq:skew_symm_upwind_SBP_SAT} is globally conservative. \begin{theorem} Consider the semi-discrete upwind DP-SBP approximation \eqref{eq:skew_symm_upwind_SBP_SAT} where $\vb{F}( \vec u, \vec{f}({\vec u}), D)$ is the semi-discrete approximation of the symmetric form with periodic boundary conditions implemented weakly through \eqref{eq:periodic_SBP_SAT}.
-If Lemma \ref{lem:conservative_flux} holds and the 3-tuple $(D_-, D_+, H)$ satisfies the upwind DP SBP operator given by Assumptions (B.1)--(B.4), then the semi-discrete total quantity $\vb{\mathcal{U}}_{ih}(t)={\inp{\vec 1}{ \vb{u}_i}_H}$ satisfies
+where $\vb f_i \in \mathbb{R}^{2n}$ are the components of the semi-discrete PDE flux restricted on the grid. \end{lemma} The second main theorem proves that the DP-SBP method \eqref{eq:skew_symm_upwind_SBP_SAT-multi-block} is globally conservative. \begin{theorem} Consider the multi-block upwind DP-SBP semi-discrete approximation \eqref{eq:skew_symm_upwind_SBP_SAT-multi-block} where $\vb{F}( \vec u, \vec{f}({\vec u}), \vec{D}_x)$ is the semi-discrete approximation of the symmetric form with the interface and periodic boundary conditions implemented weakly.
+If Lemma \ref{lem:conservative_flux} holds and the 3-tuple $(D_-, D_+, H)$ satisfies the DP SBP operator given by Assumptions ($\mathbf{A}$.1)--($\mathbf{A}$.4), then the semi-discrete total quantity $\vb{\mathcal{U}}_{ih}(t)={\inp{\vec 1}{ \vb{u}_i}_H}$, for all $i = 1, 2, \cdots, m$, satisfies {